3MFConsortium/spec_materials/3MF Materials Extension.md

 The displaypropertiesid attribute references a \<displayproperties> group containing additional properties that describe how best to display the material when previewing a mesh with this material on a device display.
 For more information, refer to Chapter 7: Display Properties Overview.

+For visualization the displaycolor of the basematerials, when available, SHOULD be mixed in the same proportions as their individual contribution in the overall composite.

 To avoid integer overflows, a composite group MUST contain less than 2^31 composites.

 ### 4.1.
 Composite